LisaHarrison08/COVID-Trends-Dashboard/README.md

 At the top of every page, the website includes a navigation menu that:

-* Which allows users to return to the home page from any page.
+* Allows users to return to the home page from any page.
 * Provides a link to each individual visualization page.
 * Includes two external links: to the Github Repository and the follow up COVID projections dashboard
 * Is responsive.